-Students who struggle with or succeed in their fight against cancer deserve assistance
+Students who struggle with, or succeed in their fight against cancer deserve assistance

-in their pursuit of a postsecondary education.
+in their pursuit of a post-secondary education.
 According to the National Cancer

 students who attend college despite their health setbacks display impressive resolve,

+an education, numerous cancer foundations have created relevant scholarships.
 To find additional awards, you may conduct a free college